 Learn more: New York Central Mutual Insurance review

-State Farm scored highly in the 2020 J.D.
+State Farm scored highly in the 2021 J.D.
 Power U.S. Home Insurance Study thanks to high customer satisfaction.
-The company’s A++ (Superior) financial strength rating from AM Best could give you peace of mind that this carrier can handle the financial burden from a natural disaster with thousands of claims.
+The company’s A++ (Superior) financial strength rating from AM Best could give you peace of mind that this carrier has historically been able to handle the financial burden of claims.
 State Farm also offers plentiful online tools and resources for first-time homebuyers.
 However, the company doesn’t have nearly as many discounts or optional endorsements as some of its competitors.